right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 6. Sheets, pillows, and comforter should be clean and the bed made.
 7. Keep cool books on the bedside table.
 8. Leave clean and clutter-free horizontal spaces in the room (bookshelves, tables, nightstands, etc.).
-9. Have one framed picture in the bathroom and at least three in the bedroom.

----

-# THE PASSPORT

-10. Make sure the bedroom smells nice and not from a bunch of cologne covering up your gym laundry that's been there for two weeks.
+9. Have one framed picture in the bathroom and at least three in the bedroom.10.
+Make sure the bedroom smells nice and not from a bunch of cologne covering up your gym laundry that's been there for two weeks.
 11. Put a few candles on the tables and bookshelves and keep one on the bedside table.
 12. Have things ready in your room or living room for the interaction process.